Oct 12 , 2020

 Step 10: Take a quick snap of your creation before you and your guests devour it!

 Don’t shy away from using wine in your cooking and create something you’ve never tried before — it may surprise you!
-The Traynor Cabernet Franc was the perfect wine for this dessert since it isn’t sweet and slightly dry, so the flavours of the dish didn’t end up competing with each other.
+Traynor's Cabernet Franc was the perfect wine for this dessert since it isn’t sweet and slightly dry, so the flavours of the dish didn’t end up competing with each other.